FIL1994/MovieApp/README.md

 # MovieApp
-A react app that uses semantic-ui and the movie db api.
+-A react app that uses semantic-ui and the movie db api.
-Displays movie, tv, cast and crew info.
+-Displays movie, tv, cast and crew info.